sunsus/mesh/diktyo/README.md

 * diktyo-api      - Shared and exposed API
 * diktyo-core     - Core implementation which is used when creating vendor implementations
-* diktyo-orientdb - Vendor specific implementation for OrientDB
+* diktyo-orientdb - Vendor specific implementation for OrientDB 2.x
+* diktyo-orientdb3 - Vendor specific implementation for OrientDB 3.x

 ## License

-TBD
+Apache License 2.0